ArBITRAL/SG65/examples/graphabc2umc/readme.txt

 ---> all component do not have attribute attr with value v

 For the graph colouring example, please take a look at color.properties.txt file

+For use of UMC, please consult the website: http://fmtlab.isti.cnr.it/umc/V4.8/umc.html